 Find additional guidance, including eligible costs, in our guidance for best practice in the management of research data.

-Find more information, including the Concordat on Open Research Data, in the open research resources in the UKRI good research resources hub.
+Find more resources to help you to share and manage research data in the open research resources in the UKRI good research resources hub.

 UKRI also endorses the Concordat on Open Research Data (PDF, 178KB).